harish2704/pottan-ocr/web-demo/Readme.md

 ### What is this?

 This is a static client side web-application which can run trained models of OCR inside a web browser.
+See [Demo](http://harish2704.github.io/pottan-demo/)

 ### How it is working ?